 In 2020, both the gas and electricity markets will have been open to competition for three decades.
 The UK was the first country in Europe to move to a deregulated energy sector, and as a result, we have been able to save money on our energy bills for almost three decades.
 In order to keep saving money on our gas and electricity bills, we are encouraged to shop around and compare energy suppliers.
 The issue is that many people are feeling overwhelmed by the sheer amount of choice that we have on the market: who are we meant to choose?

-In the United Kingdom we have what you would call an ‘oligopoly’, a market dominated by six companies.
-These companies are collectively called the Big Six and are named as such because they, by far, have the most customers, profits and overall business throughout the UK market.
+In the United Kingdom we have what you would call an ‘oligopoly’, a market dominated by six companies, even though the energy sector went through deregulation.
+These companies are collectively called the Big Six and are named as such because they, by far, have the most customers, profits and overall business share throughout the UK energy market.

 These companies are EDF Energy, British Gas, Npower, Eon, Scottish Power and SSE and they currently hold a collective market share of around 81%.
-This is changing quite drastically, however, as the independent energy suppliers outside of this grouping have begun to rise to popularity, as more people switch.
+This is changing quite drastically, however, as the independent energy suppliers outside of this grouping have begun to rise to popularity, as more people switch to cheaper energy.

 In early 2011, the Big Six had a near 100% complete domination; however, due to the progress of such companies as First Utility, Tonik Energy, Ovo Energy, Co-operative Energy, who have managed to claw back almost a 20% portion of the market share, the landscape of the UK energy market has changed considerably.
 This is improving what’s on offer for consumers in a number of ways, including:

-- Now that more competition exists and people aren’t as afraid to move to independent suppliers, the Big Six are having to be much more competitive with tariff prices.
+- Now that more competition exists and people aren’t as afraid to move to an independent energy provider, the Big Six are having to be much more competitive with tariff prices.

 - The smaller and leaner structure of the independent energy suppliers has meant that much of the customer service has been considerably higher than that of the Big Six, meaning the larger companies are having to put in a much bigger push towards customer satisfaction in order to compete.